sid760/BTCS403-DSA/README.md

 Programs are done in C++ (Compiler - Borland C++ V3.00)

-'.exe' files can be run using terminal to use a program
+'.exe' files can be run using terminal to use that particular program (without the need of compiler)